bekkopen/service-discovery-workshop/README.md

 is with the [Consul API](https://www.consul.io/docs/agent/http/catalog.html#catalog_register)

+Try using the smallest JSON file you can use.
+We do not use a healthcheck at this time.

 You can get the ipaddress of the server by running `ifconfig` on the server.
 Use the address starting with `172.20.100.`.